-- In order to be admitted to the Postgraduate Certificate in Research and Analysis an applicant must have completed one of the following: - (a) a bachelor's degree or - (b) a graduate diploma. - 2 An applicant may be admitted to the Postgraduate Certificate in Research and Analysis on the basis of a relevant professional qualification or professional experience approved by the dean (or representative) to be equivalent to a bachelor's degree.
+- 1 In order to be admitted to the Postgraduate Certificate in Science an applicant must have completed the following or equivalent: - (a) the Bachelor of Science or - (b) the Graduate Diploma in Science or - (c) a relevant professional qualification or professional experience approved by the dean (or representative) to be equivalent to a bachelor's degree.

-3 To qualify for the Postgraduate Certificate in Research and Analysis a student must achieve 60 points by successfully completing 108006, 288501, 288502, 288600 and 289702.
+2 To qualify for the Postgraduate Certificate in Science, a student must achieve 60 points from papers listed in the Master of Science Table.